-Lexical structure mostly follows that of ANSI/ISO C. A few differences must be noted.
+Specification language text is placed inside of special C comments; its lexical structure mostly follows that of ANSI/ISO C. A few differences should be noted.

-- The at sign (Q) is a blank character, thus equivalent to a space character. - Identifiers may start with the backslash character $(\backslash)$ . - Some UTF8 characters may be used in place of some constructs, as shown in the following table:
+- The at sign (Q) is a blank character, thus equivalent to a space character. - Identifiers may start with the backslash character (\backslash) . - Some UTF8 characters may be used in place of some constructs, as shown in the following table: